 What would you rather take your chances with?
 A toilet that’s cleaned several times a day or a paper seat cover that has been getting doused with fresh fecal matter with every flush?
 This is also why flushing with the toilet seat down is something you should add to your bathroom repertoire.

 And even if you got a clean cover on the seat, those flimsy sheets of paper aren’t exactly Hadrian’s Wall when it comes to protecting your from bacterial invaders.
 Any bacteria or virus worth its illness will go right through those porous borders.

 So why are paper toilet seat covers a thing?

 They’re a placebo that gives us the psychological comfort of cleanliness instead of sitting on what we perceive to be a filthy toilet seat.

 So remember, toilet seats do not transmit viruses.
+The next time you poop in a public bathroom forget the toilet seat cover, but remember to courtesy flush.
 This has been a public toilet announcement from the brain trust of DUDE Products.
-So spread the gospel far and wide, and get more bare asses on toilets and wipes in hands—we need you out there.
+So spread the gospel far and wide, and get more bare asses on toilets and wipes in hands — we need you out there, DUDE.